 How Do I Know if I Qualify for Workers Comp for My Deafness?

 To collect Workers Comp in California for hearing loss in California, you must:

 - Prove that you have a partial or total hearing loss; and

 - Prove that the hearing loss was caused by the workplace (by noise, injury, chemicals, etc.)

 Proving a hearing loss is done through a medical examination by an ENT physician (or other specialist) AND “Audiometric” testing to determine the amount of your hearing loss.
 Hearing loss for purposes of workers’ compensation cases is measured by a “pure-tone audiometer” and a percentage of hearing loss will be assigned to you.

-Attorneys Can Help Collect Workers Comp for Hearing Loss & Deafness
+Workers Compensation Attorneys for Hearing Loss & Deafness

 Our Long Beach Workers Compensation attorneys have obtained millions of dollars for disabled, deaf and hearing impaired workers.
 We know how the California Workers Comp system works and how to obtain the maximum benefits for which you qualify.